How to Eat Chia Seeds for Nutrition and Weight Loss

 How to make Chia Seed Pudding

-In the video (right), Kathy Patalsky demonstrates how to make a very simple Chia seed pudding using soy milk.
+In the video (below), Kathy Patalsky demonstrates how to make a very simple Chia seed pudding using soy milk.
 In fact, you could make this using any milk you would normally enjoy drinking.
 Some flavored milks work well, but for a completely natural, nutritious pudding that you can enjoy as a breakfast, between meal snack or healthy dessert, here are a few variations.

 - Vary the Consistency: Use the quantity of chia seeds you prefer to get the consistency you want.
 The maximum is about four level teaspoons to eight fluid ounces of milk